Ethiopia updates debt sustainability assessment with IMF help

 Under the new G20 framework, debtor countries are expected to seek an IMF programme to put their economies onto a firmer footing and negotiate a debt reduction from both public and private creditors.

-Ethiopia has a $1 billion dollar bond outstanding, though only $66 million worth of interest payments on the issue are coming due this year.
+Ethiopia has a US$1bn bond outstanding, though only US$66m worth of interest payments on the issue are coming due this year.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.